eireninja/webhook-api-worker/memory-bank/activeContext.md

 6. What additional security measures could be implemented to further protect the webhook API?

 7. Are there any performance implications of the added IP validation middleware?

+8. What are the current patterns for error handling, and how can they be improved with operation tracking?

+9. How should we prioritize the remaining operation tracking implementation?

+10. What metrics would be most useful for monitoring system performance and health?